 Step 2: Take students outside on a sunny day and divide into pairs.
 Distribute the mirrors and white cardboard pieces.
 Tell the children that in order to separate the white light of the sun, they will need to make a prism using the water and the mirror.
 Demonstrate this while holding the mirror under water, facing directly towards the sun.
 Show them how you hold the paper above and in front of the mirror, moving the paper and mirror until the reflected light from the prism shines on the paper.

-Step 3: Allow partners to explore making their prism and observing the colored spectrum of light.
+Step 3: Allow science partners (using the same partners from Lesson Two) to explore making their prism and observing the colored spectrum of light.
 You may want to work with small groups after letting students explore.

 Step 2: Tell students that meteorologists are scientists that observe the sky in order to forecast the weather.
 Tell them they are going to be meteorologists and observe the sky for 1 week.
 Distribute The Sky for a Week Recording Books and optional clipboards or provide a hard surface on which to write.